Program customization

 Details

-Learning objectivesYou will develop a critical understanding of the role of movement in the expression of human identity.
-With no prerequisites, you'll explore the foundations of neuroscience, cognitive science and movement studies.
-Through concrete examples, you'll learn to observe and analyze movement in relation to personality, emotions, health and culture.
-You will integrate these perspectives into interdisciplinary projects and develop sensitivity to cultural differences in bodily expression.
+You will develop a critical understanding of the role of movement in expressing human identity.
+With no prerequisites, you will explore the basics of neuroscience, cognitive science, and movement studies.
+Through concrete examples, you will learn to observe and analyze movements in relation to personality, emotions, health, and culture.
+You will integrate these perspectives into interdisciplinary projects and develop an awareness of cultural differences in bodily expression.

 1. Describe and explain how movement reflects individual and categorical traits using fundamental concepts from movement science and embodied cognition.

-2Observe and analyze human movement in real and digital contexts to identify patterns indicative of identity, intention and interpersonal dynamics.
+2. Observe and analyze human movements in real or digital contexts to identify patterns that reveal identity, intention, and interpersonal dynamics.

 3. Integrate a bodily perspective into interdisciplinary projects, taking into account embodied human behavior.

-4. Compare and reflect on cultural and contextual differences that influence the expression and interpretation of movement, developing intercultural sensitivity and critical self-awareness.
+4. Compare and reflect on cultural and contextual differences that influence the expression and interpretation of movement, thereby developing intercultural sensitivity and critical self-awareness.

 Volume